wrandelshofer/FastDoubleParser/README.md

 For less common inputs with many digits, the fast parsers can be a lot faster than their `java.lang` counterparts.

-The asymptotic time complexity of the fast parsing algorithms is in O(e^N), where N is the number of decimal digits.
-The asymptotic time complexity of the fast algorithms is the same as their `java.lang` counterparts.

-The running time of the algorithms can be characterised with a trend line in the form of `time = a * exp(b * N)`.
-Where `a` and `b` are constant factors.
-The trend lines of the fast algorithms have a lower constant factors `b` than their `java.lang` counterparts.

 If your input data contains inputs with many thousands of digits, consider using the `parallelParse` methods of the fast algorithms.
 They have even lower constant time factors than the regular fast `parse` methods - they use more CPU and memory resources though.